Apolo-Technologies/zerium/README.md

  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up Gabt's built-in interactive [JavaScript abtconsole](https://github.com/apolo-technologies/zerium/wiki/JavaScript-Console), (via the trailing `abtconsole` subcommand) through which you can invoke all official [`abt78` methods](https://github.com/apolo-technologies/wiki/wiki/JavaScript-API) as well as Gabt's own [management APIs](https://github.com/apolo-technologies/zerium/wiki/Management-APIs).
+ * Start up Gabt's built-in interactive [JavaScript zaeconsole](https://github.com/apolo-technologies/zerium/wiki/JavaScript-Console), (via the trailing `zaeconsole` subcommand) through which you can invoke all official [`zae` methods](https://github.com/apolo-technologies/wiki/wiki/JavaScript-API) as well as Gabt's own [management APIs](https://github.com/apolo-technologies/zerium/wiki/Management-APIs).
    This too is optional and if you leave it out you can always attach to an already running Gabt instance with `gabt attach`.